Rampump/tobout/README.md

 ## What You Can Do

 - **Message without infrastructure** - Send messages even when the internet is down or unavailable
-- **Connect multiple ways** - Use Bluetooth LE to connect to those around you anywhere, Wifi for those at home, or use TCP to connect to any Reticulum server around the world
+- **Connect multiple ways** - Use Bluetooth LE to connect to those around you anywhere, Wifi for those at home, LoRa radio via [RNode](https://github.com/markqvist/RNode_Firmware) for those at a distance, or use TCP to connect to any Reticulum server around the world
 - **Stay private** - End-to-end encryption with no accounts, no tracking, and no central servers
 - **Build your network** - Help relay messages for others and expand the mesh
 - **Keep your identity** - Generate your messaging identity right on your device